-Boat and yacht insurance — sometimes referred to as marine insurance — is designed to protect you and everyone who shares the water from the potentially high cost of accident-related and other damages or injuries.
-It is a contract between you and your insurance company in which you pay a certain amount — or “premium” — to the insurance company in exchange for a set of available coverages you select.
+Boat and yacht insurance – sometimes referred to as marine insurance – is designed to help protect you and your boating guests from the potentially high cost of accident-related damages or injuries.
+It is a contract between you and your insurance company in which you pay a premium to the insurance company in exchange for a set of available coverages you select.
 If you finance or lease your vessel, your lender may require specific insurance coverages and limits.

 Carrying boat or yacht insurance is a smart decision.
-Contrary to popular belief, your vessel is not covered under your car or homeowners policy.
-If you cause an accident or get into one with an uninsured or underinsured operator, you may be held responsible to cover related expenses, such as repairs, property damage, medical bills, lost wages, legal fees and more.
-Without the proper coverage, your financial well-being may be at risk.
+Contrary to popular belief, your vessel is not automatically covered under your homeowners policy.
+If you cause an accident, or get into one with an uninsured vessel, you may be held responsible to cover related expenses, such as repairs, property damage, medical bills and more.
+Without the proper coverage, your financial well-being could be at risk.

-Working with an insurance representative to create a marine insurance policy that fits your individual needs and budget can help protect you, your loved ones and your assets in the event there is a boating accident.
+Working with an insurance representative to create a marine insurance policy that helps fit your individual needs and budget can help protect you, your loved ones and your assets in the event there is a boating accident.

-Boat insurance coverage depends on your state, your insurance company and the coverage options you choose.
-Standard and available options typically include:
+Boat insurance coverage options depend on the state where your boat is used, your insurance company and the coverage you choose.
+Standard boat insurance coverage options typically include:

 - Physical damage: Collisions with another boat or submerged object.